genbio-workshop/2025/index.md

 <div class="alert alert-danger" role="alert">
   <h4>Mentoring sessions announcement</h4>
   <p>
-  The deadline for submitting papers to our second version of the Efficient Natural Language and Speech Processing (ENLSP-II) workshop is 25th of September.
+  The deadline for submitting papers to the Generative AI in Biology (GenBio) workshop is 25th of September.
 For that we will be scheduling two mentioring online sessions to answer your questions.
 Please join us:
   <br>
   <ul>
-	<li>Tuesday the 6th of September 2022 from 10PM to 11PM (UTC-04:00)</li>
+	<li>Tuesday the 6th of September 2023 from 10PM to 11PM (UTC-04:00)</li>
-	<li>Wednesday the 7th of September 2022 from 9AM to 10AM (UTC-04:00)</li>
+	<li>Wednesday the 7th of September 2023 from 9AM to 10AM (UTC-04:00)</li>
-	<li>Tuesday the 13th of September 2022 from 10PM to 11PM (UTC-04:00): <a href="https://welink.zhumu.com/j/134854021">link</a></li>
+	<li>Tuesday the 13th of September 2023 from 10PM to 11PM (UTC-04:00): <a href="https://welink.zhumu.com/j/134854021">link</a></li>
-	<li>Wednesday the 14th of September 2022 from 9AM to 10AM (UTC-04:00): <a href="https://welink.zhumu.com/j/130263276">link</a></li>
+	<li>Wednesday the 14th of September 2023 from 9AM to 10AM (UTC-04:00): <a href="https://welink.zhumu.com/j/130263276">link</a></li>
   </ul>
   </p>
 </div>